dancomanlive/temporal-flow/ai-chatbot-reference/README-REFERENCE.md

 - Study API testing patterns
 - Learn about chat flow testing

-## Potential Enhancements for Our Chat-UI
+## Potential Enhancements for Our Implementation

 Based on the reference implementation, we could consider: